-The moderate spread widening that occurred during the second quarter drove AGNC's total comprehensive loss of \$(0.13) per diluted common share and economic loss of -0.9% on tangible common equity for the quarter, comprised of \$0.36 dividends declared per common share and a \$(0.44) decrease in tangible net book value per common share.
-For the first two quarters of 2024, AGNC had total comprehensive income of \$0.33 per diluted common share and generated an economic return of 4.8%, comprised of \$0.72 dividends per common share and a \$(0.30) decrease in tangible net book value per common share.
+The moderate spread widening that occurred during the second quarter drove AGNC's total comprehensive loss of \$(0.13) per diluted common share and generated an economic loss of -0.9% return on tangible common equity per share of 9.3% for the third quarter, comprised of \$0.36 of dividends declared per common share and a \$(0.44) decrease \$0.42, or 5%, increase in tangible net book value per common share.
+For the first two quarters of 2024, AGNC had total comprehensive income of \$0.33 per diluted common share, and generated an bringing our year-to-date economic return of 4.8%, comprised of \$0.72 dividends through September 30, 2024 to 13.8% per common share and share.
+Consistent with Agency RMBS spreads trading in a \$(0.30) decrease relatively narrow range, our year-to-date economic return consisted of a modest increase in our tangible net book value per common share of 1.4% and a \$1.08 of dividends per common share.